Why I am Still a Christian

 It feels to me like the Christianity I have today is not that different from when I was young.

-However, my model about what Christianity is has changed substantially.
+However, my understanding about what Christianity is has changed substantially.
 It is more simple and yet more profound.
 Over time it was deconstructed and rebuilt for the better.

 The most significant thing is using a values system perspective to understand and develop spiritually.
-(See God's Value System is significant to me.)
+(See The Value System of God is significant to me.)
 Everyday experience validates this perspective, and it is practical.

 Those that leave beliefs may do so because of bad experiences, or because they had insufficient reasons to remain, or because there was lack of evidence to back their beliefs.
-However, I am still a Christian because of the good support of Christianity by these aspects.
+However, I am still a Christian because of good support of Christianity in these aspects.

 Note of course that being born into some belief system is not a rationale for it being true.
 It also is not a rationale for it being false (the Genetic Fallacy).
 So then because you grew up with it is not a reason to doubt it and leave.
 And in contrast it is also not a reason to stubbornly hold on to an old less truthful system if you come to understand a new better belief system.